-How to replace a PlayStation 4 controller battery
+How to replace a PS4 controller battery

 These are the mandatory or core equipment selections.
 Optional or ancillary equipment will follow.

-This battery replaces your old one in your DualShock 4 1st Gen (The one without the light in the touchpad)

-Not much to say about this except it isn't an official replacement.
+Not much to say about this, except it isn't an official replacement.
 This kind of breakdown is done at your own risk, but the risk is minimal.
-If it can extend the life of your DualShock though, it's worth spending the $12 instead of the $50 to replace the whole controller.
+If it can extend the life of your DualShock, though, it's worth spending the $12 instead of the $50 to replace the whole controller.

-This is the replacement for the newer DualShock 4.
-If you can see the light shining through your touchpad, this is the one for you.

-There are two types of DualShock 4 these days, the newer and the older.
-The newer one arrived with the PS4 slim and the PS4 Pro and has a thin light that shines on the top of the touchpad.
-It's a little different from the old one so needs a specific battery: this battery.
+There are two types of DualShock 4, the newer and the older.
+The newer one arrived with the PS4 slim and the PS4 Pro and has a thin light that shines on the top of the touchpad, amongst other minor differences.
+Because it's a little different from the old one, it needs a specific battery: this battery.

 Additional Equipment